 - Share your talents with others.

-excerpt from Things Highly Confident Women Do Differently by Julia Kitlinski-Hong
+An excerpt from Things Highly Confident Women Do Differently by Julia Kitlinski-Hong.

-At weddings, graduations, or even in sickrooms life would be easier if there is teamwork instead of tension, and courtesy instead of crossness.
-It would be wise for the new spouse-to-be to assure the divorced parent before the marriage, that the children’s interests will always be considered.
+Life would be easier at weddings, graduations, or even in sickrooms if there is teamwork instead of tension and courtesy instead of crossness.
+It would be wise for the new spouse-to-be to assure the divorced parent before the marriage that the children’s interests will always be considered.

-Some exes drag out disputes in hope that by some uncanny stroke of luck, the dispute can end in reconciliation.
+Some exes drag out disputes hoping that by some uncanny stroke of luck, the dispute can end in reconciliation.
 Be sure that you are not caught up in a threesome.

 A wise father called an ex-wife and said, "Your ex is interested in my daughter, but before I give them the green light, I want to hear from you that you are not planning to get back with him."
 That man scored an A in common sense and an A+ in world peace.

 You probably think that if the ex were dead, you’d have less to worry about.
 Don’t be too sure.
 Some grieving spouses still allow the wishes of the deceased to influence their decisions.
-It is better to wait until the grieving spouse is in control of the emotional tie with the late partner.
-Grief can last longer that you expect, especially if the two-in-one parted on good terms.
+It is better to wait until the grieving spouse controls the emotional tie with the late partner.
+Grief can last longer than you expect, especially if the two-in-one parted on good terms.
 Learn to accommodate the lapses into grief and to comfort the grieving back to the living.

 Some second-time newlyweds are surprised to discover that there are more previous debts and financial obligations than they discussed.
 Make sure to talk about the liabilities as well as the assets.
 It shouldn’t be a problem to see the bank statements and the bills if you intend to build a marriage on honesty and integrity.